Sappada / Plodn

 Why this place

-Two things define the place to outsiders who know it: the Carnival and the river.
-The Plodar Vosenòcht — the village Carnival — is one of the most rigorously preserved folk traditions in the Italian Alps, with wooden masks handed down through families and a performance logic unchanged for generations.
-The Sorgenti del Piave, the springs where the Piave river begins its 220-kilometre run to the Adriatic, are a short walk up the Val Sesis from the village.
+Two things define the place to outsiders who know it.
+The Plodar Vosenòcht, the village Carnival, is among the most rigorously preserved folk traditions in the Italian Alps, with wooden masks handed down through families and a performance logic unchanged for generations.
+And the river: the Sorgenti del Piave, where the Piave begins its 220-kilometre run to the Adriatic, lie a short walk up the Val Sesis.
+Sappada Vecchia, the old hamlet cluster, is a member of I Borghi più Belli d'Italia.

 When to go